MPLAB GIT

 2. For a solo or small team project just make sure all your repository clones are "clean", e.g. all commits pushed to the remote before you rebase, then push the rebased branches using the "force" option, and remember to fetch before you work.

-3. If you do the above and find that you missed a clone and you have some commits that are on the old branch there's a variant of the rebase command that will fix it
+3. If you do the above and find that you missed a clone and you have some commits that are on the old branch there's a variant of the rebase command that will fix it.
+I'm not going to claim to be proficient with rebase --onto but it can be the way to go if you need to "graft"

 4. You could run the same filter-branch command on the clone, it SHOULD bring it into line, though this depends on the filter producing exactly the same output when run a second time on a different machine.